lpkennedy6062/TSP_tests_LK/README.md

 `SPDX-License-Identifier: ISC OR COIL-1.0`

-If you use our code for scientific work, we encourage you to cite it, including at least (1) our full names (Jacob VanDrunen and Mark A. Beers), (2), the title of the project ("tsp: A library for cognitive science research on the traveling salesperson problem"), and (3) the GitHub url ([https://github.com/jackvandrunen/tsp](https://github.com/jackvandrunen/tsp)).
+If you use our code for scientific work, we encourage you to cite it, including at least (1) our full names (Jacob VanDrunen and Mark Beers), (2), the title of the project ("tsp: A library for cognitive science research on the traveling salesperson problem"), and (3) the GitHub url ([https://github.com/jackvandrunen/tsp](https://github.com/jackvandrunen/tsp)).